AI Masterclass | Accelerating the Deal: Harnessing AI & Automation to Fast-Track Closings

 • Free to attend

-• This series is under consideration for the following accreditations:
+This webinar is eligible for the following credits:

-• The Law Society of Ontario: This program contains 3:00 hours of Professionalism Content
+• Law Society of Ontario: This program contains 1:00 hour of Professionalism Content

-• The North Carolina State Bar: Approved for 3:00 hours of CLE credit
+• Under consideration by the North Carolina State Bar for 1.00 hour of CLE credit

 Part 1: Creating effective AI prompts to optimize results for your business | April 10, 2025, 12:00 to 1:00 pm ET